MOTCE/agallay_ccece_2021/README.md

 ## About The Project

-This project is organized as follow : src folder contains two folders.
+This project is organized as follow : [src](./src) folder contains two folders.
 Each one contains src files of Chisel/VHDL implementation of the studied design.
-You can find the whole MIN in the .vhd / .scala file located at the root of the vhdl / chisel folder.
+You can find the whole MIN in the .vhd/.scala file located at the root of the [vhdl](./src/vdhl)/[chisel](./src/chisel) folders.

 Components can be found inside the components folder.